patelkh/CS344-Operating-Systems/OTP/README.md

 TITLE: One-Time Pads

-Use the wikipedia page One-Time Pads (Links to an external site.) as your primary reference on One-Time Pads (OTP).
+Use the wikipedia page One-Time Pads as your primary reference on One-Time Pads (OTP): https://en.wikipedia.org/wiki/One-time_pad

 DEFINITIONS